jpsim/AWSPics/README.md

 This project only works as-is if everything is set up in the `us-east-1` AWS region, because CloudFormation only supports SSL certificates from that region.
 It's not too difficult to adapt this to work in another region, but you can't rely on the SSL certificate being created in CloudFormation.
-Created it manually (using either the AWS Console or the CLI) and reference it in the `WebDistribution` by its ARN explicitly rather than the `!Ref SSLCert` reference.
+Create it manually (using either the AWS Console or the CLI) and reference it in the `WebDistribution` by its ARN explicitly rather than the `!Ref SSLCert` reference.